 CAPEX is necessary and will always consume a large part of the cash flow generated.
 The same is true for exploration budgets to find new deposits.

 The value of the O&G deposits themselves is an asset on the balance sheet.
-Together with attached infrastructure, they can be written down in case of long-term low prices, leading to large “paper losses” in earnings but not in cash or cash flow.
+Together with the attached infrastructure, they can be written down in case of long-term low prices, leading to large “paper losses” in earnings but not in cash or cash flow.

 For all the reasons above, the preferred metric to value O&G companies has to be Free Cash Flow, instead of earnings, as it reflects better the cost of CAPEX and ignores “paper losses”.
 It is also important to check that exploration budgets are counted as part of total CAPEX.
 Without new exploration, the company will run out of resources at some point in the future.

-Launching new O&G exploitations take between 5-10 years, sometimes even more in jurisdictions with high regulatory burdens or for very technical projects like ultra-deepwater drilling or arctic deposits.
+Launching new O&G exploitations takes between 5-10 years, sometimes even more in jurisdictions with high regulatory burdens or for very technical projects like ultra-deepwater drilling or arctic deposits.
 This is the time it takes to find the oil, get permits, find suppliers, attribute tenders, build the infrastructure, hire, ramp up production, etc.

 As a result, new projects tend to be approved only when market conditions seem favorable to future profitability and cash flows are high enough to finance them.
 So the industry tends to have periods of drastically low investment in CAPEX, followed by a wave of large projects.
 The consequence is regularly unbalanced production, either too little (after a long period of low CAPEX) or too much (when all the new projects come online at once).
 This leads to persistent cycles of boom and bust in O&G prices.